PopeJuliusII/leetcode/Problem 155 - Min Stack/explanation.md

 ### Solution 1: Explanation

-This solution uses two stacks to emulate a min stack's operations in `O(n)` time.
+This solution uses two stacks to emulate a min stack's operations in `O(1)` time.
 The concept here is that we always know the smallest number, as it is at the top of `self.min_stack`.
 If we encounter it when popping from `self.stack`, we pop it, too, meaning that we now have the previous minimum at the top of `self.min_stack`.